aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 If you want to completely re-generate a new set of self-signed certificates and keys you can run manually the Lambda Trigger with the environment variable `FORCE` set to "true" (`GENERATE_TRUSTSTORE` must also be "true").
 Do not forget to remove this environment variable afterward.
+API Gateway might not pick the new version of the Truststore automatically.
+In this case disable mTLS, wait for the update to take place and enable it again.

 ## Testing your deployment
 The test folder contains `test_runner.py` which you can run manually in your venv with: